 This paper examines the welfare implications of third-party informational intermediation.
 A seller sets the price of a product that is sold through an informational intermediary.
 The intermediary can disclose information about the product to consumers and earns a fixed percentage of sales revenue in each period.
 The intermediary's market base grows at a rate that increases with past consumer surplus.
 We characterize the stationary equilibria and the set of subgame perfect equilibrium payoffs.
 When market feedback (i.e., the extent to which past consumer surplus affects future market bases) increases, welfare may decrease in the Pareto sense.

-A long-lived seller sells a product of unknown value through a recommender system that offers prices and recommends products to short-lived consumers in continuous time.
+A long-lived seller sells a new product of unknown value through a recommender system that offers prices and recommends products to short-lived consumers in continuous time.
 The seller receives feedback about the product at a rate that increases with the instantaneous sales volume.
-The optimal selling mechanism is characterized by information cutoffs and features episodes of price discounts and overrecommendation.
-The discount periods begin or end when the seller's belief about the product value hits the information cutoffs.
-During each discount period, the seller lowers the price and selectively sends out unwarranted recommendations to consumers.
-In this market, restrictions on either prices or recommendation strategies lead to Pareto-inferior outcomes.
+The profit-maximizing selling mechanism features episodes of price discounts, during which the seller discontinuously lowers the price and selectively sends out unwarranted recommendations to consumers.
+The optimal price path may involve delayed discounts, below-cost pricing, and dynamic price back-tracking.

 Platform Design for Costly Learning